 There are two major ways to uninstall and reinstall WordPress.
-You can either reinstall WordPress while keeping all of your existing content or deleting all of your files and install a fresh new copy.
+You can either reinstall WordPress while keeping all of your existing content or delete all of your files and install a fresh new copy.
 We shall be looking at both ways of doing this, and then looking at all the different methods of doing so.

-NOTE: Now, whatever you decide to do, we highly recommend doing a backup of your WordPress files before attempting anything.
+Important!
+Now, whatever you decide to do, we highly recommend doing a backup of your WordPress files before attempting anything.
 You can do this by simply copying all of your WordPress files into your computer or a cloud drive.
 As you never know when something might go wrong, having a failsafe just in case is simply the best practice.

 This method both reinstalls and keeps all of your content and is probably the most straightforward.
 This is done using your WordPress dashboard.
 If you can’t access the dashboard, don’t fret!
 You will be able to do this manually using the FTP method which we will cover later on in the article.

 In any case, using the dashboard is a real breeze.
 All you need to do is look at the sidebar, then click on Dashboard -> Updates and tap the Re-install Now button.